awsdocs/amazon-lumberyard-user-guide/doc_source/component-entity-system-track-view.md

 # Exposing Custom Components to Track View for Animation<a name="component-entity-system-track-view"></a>

-To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to Lumberyard’s **Track View** editor and **Entity Inspector**\.
+To include custom components in cinematic cut scenes and movies rendered to disk, you must expose animatable component properties to Lumberyard’s **Track View** and **Entity Inspector**\.
 To expose a custom component and its properties, you must perform three steps:

 1. Create getter and setter methods for the animated property on one of the component’s request event buses\.

 1. Implement the getter and setter request handlers in your component\.

 1. Reflect your component to the edit context and the behavior context\.
-Edit context reflection exposes your component in **Entity Inspector**, and behavior context reflection exposes it in the **Track View** editor\.
+Edit context reflection exposes your component in **Entity Inspector**, and behavior context reflection exposes it in the **Track View**\.

 ## Exposing a Custom Component: Example<a name="component-entity-system-track-view-example"></a>